-Electricity, Gas, and Water are essential services that support all homes and business in Northern Ireland.
-As an economic regulator, our role is to enable, incentivise and hold energy and water companies to account for providing the very best for consumers and society both now and in the future.
+Electricity, gas and water are essential services that support all homes and businesses in Northern Ireland.
+As an economic regulator, it is our role to enable, incentivise and hold energy and water companies to account for providing the very best levels of service and price for consumers both now and in the future.